itkSource/lorhammer/doc/content/develop.md

 A provisioner permit to register sensors and gateways to a network-server.
 Like that the network-server can accept messages from sensors and gateways.

-Today we have 3 kind of provisioner : none to not provision, loraserver to provision a [loraserver](https://docs.loraserver.io) network server and semtechv4 to provision a [semtech](http://iot.semtech.com/) v4 network server.
+Today we have 4 kind of provisioner : none to not provision, loraserver to provision a [loraserver](https://docs.loraserver.io) network server, semtechv4 to provision a [semtech](http://iot.semtech.com/) v4 network server and a generic HTTP provisioner.

 The semtechv4 provisioner is a work in progress, any help to do it will be useful.
 Please add comments in [issues/13](https://gitlab.com/itk.fr/lorhammer/issues/13) if you want to contribute on it.

+The HTTP provisioner send an http post to the *creationApiUrl*, its body is the [model godoc](/godoc/#model) in JSON format.

 A provisioner must have a fabric function which take config json.RawMessage in parameters and return an implementation of `Provisioner` interface :